Here are just a few suggestions to getting the most benefit of your time with a STAR.

 We often have more requests for STARs than we can fill so if the STAR is not needed for your project we need to reassign that person to another, more immediate need.

 The STAR needs a clear idea of what you are trying to do with your project.
 STARs are constantly reminded about taking accurate notes when meeting with you and summarizing expectations by rephrasing them back to you.
 Nevertheless, a common problem is leaving without a clear understanding of what needs to be done.
 The less you take for granted the more success you will have.

 Once you have identified the goals you need to determine what actual products the STAR needs to produce and when these need to be done.
 Otherwise, the STAR may never know when the work is done.

 You are the expert.
-All text should be in computer-readable form (e.g., MS Word documents, rtf file) so the STAR only has to copy and paste things into your product — not type them.
+All text should be in a computer-readable form (e.g., MS Word documents, RTF file) so the STAR only has to copy and paste things into your product — not type them.
 It is also your responsibility to proofread any material produced by the STAR.

 On a related note.
 We do not permit STAR Students to process or put online material not covered by educational Fair Use unless you have obtained the appropriate copyright clearances.
 A good place to look for information about copyright is the latest edition of "Questions & Answers on Copyright for the Campus Community" which is available on a variety of websites.